45 N King Fisher Lane Hampstead, NC 28443

 Hampstead is unique in that all its golf courses are surrounded by different housing sub-divisions or communities.
 The housing available in said communities varies greatly.
 Topsail Greens offers manufactured housing while Olde Point is well known for its large million dollar homes.

-But houses lining the four golf courses aren't the only real estate options in Hampstead: Some homes front the waterway; others sit on the numerous creeks in the area, and still others offer acreage in the country.
+But houses lining the four golf courses aren't the only real estate options in Hampstead: Some homes for sale in Hampstead front the waterway; others sit on the numerous creeks in the area, and still others offer acreage in the country.
 Additional choices include beach-community condominiums and low-maintenance town homes.

 There is a strong upswing in the development of retirement communities, many of them with golf courses, tennis courts and swimming pools.
 For example, Eagles Watch is situated along the Old Topsail Creek and Nixon's Mill Creek in Hampstead.
 It is a conservatively developed 130-acre coastal community nestled among ancient cypress trees.
 Eagles Watch guarantees both country club amenities and the preservation of its natural resources including the eagles for which it is named.